When You Reach Me: Plot

 One day, Annemarie suffers a seizure.
-Julia berates Miranda for letting Annemarie eat sandwiches and drink soda, revealing that Annemarie is epileptic and has to eat a special diet, information previously unbeknownst to Miranda.
-Colin later invites Miranda to hang out, but she declines, saying that her mom is sick.
-Later, Colin comes to visit Miranda, whereupon they share a kiss before he runs off.
+Julia berates Miranda for letting Annemarie eat sandwiches and drink soda, revealing that Annemarie is epileptic and has to eat a special diet, previously unbeknownst to Miranda.
+Colin invites Miranda to hang out, but she declines, claiming her mom is sick.
+Colin later comes to visit Miranda, whereupon they share a kiss before he runs off.

-One day, Marcus (who Miranda is now friends with) confronts Sal, wanting to apologize for his earlier behavior.
+One day, Marcus (with whom Miranda is now friends) confronts Sal, wanting to apologize for his earlier behavior.
 Marcus chases Sal when he flees, resulting in the latter running directly into the path of an oncoming truck.
-Before the truck can hit Sal, the laughing man kicks Sal out of the way, in turn being hit by the truck and dying.
+Before the truck can hit Sal, the laughing man kicks Sal out of the way, in turn being fatally hit by the truck.
 Miranda finds the fourth note in Richard's shoe and learns that the laughing man traveled from the future, willingly sacrificing himself to save Sal's life.
 The note asks Miranda to prepare a chronicle of recent events and deliver it by hand, but she does not know to whom she should deliver them.
-While Sal is in the hospital for his injuries, Miranda visits him and they reconcile.
+While Sal is in the hospital recovering from his injuries, Miranda visits him and they reconcile.

 While her mother is on-stage on the $20,000 Pyramid, Miranda reminisces about an earlier conversation with Marcus about how no one would recognize a time-traveler from a different age.
 She suddenly realizes that the laughing man is an older incarnation of Marcus, and needed to deliver the notes to his younger self through Miranda.
-Later on, Miranda goes to the mailbox the laughing man slept under, where she finds a picture of an older version of Julia smiling happily.
+Later on, Miranda goes to the mailbox the laughing man slept under, where she finds a picture of an older Julia smiling happily.
 The novel ends as Miranda gives Marcus the letter.